dbos-inc/dbos-docs/docs/python/programming-guide.md

 You can visit the URL `https://demo-guestbook.cloud.dbos.dev/greetings/your-key-value` to see all the Guestbook greetings made with your key.
 Old greetings and keys are removed after a few days.

-## 5. Composing Reliable Workflows
+## 5. Durable Execution with Workflows

-Next, we want to make our app reliable: guarantee that it inserts exactly one database record per guestbook signature, even if interrupted or restarted.
-This is called **durable execution**.
+Next, we want to **durably execute** our application: guarantee that it inserts exactly one database record per guestbook signature, even if interrupted or restarted.
 DBOS makes this easy with [workflows](../python/tutorials/workflow-tutorial.md).
-To see them in action, change your `main.py` like so:
+To add one, change your `main.py` like so:

 ```python
 import json